Brian Williams: Other activities

+On November 13, 1999 and November 14, 1999, Williams served as host for NBC Sports' first live broadcasts of NASCAR races at the Homestead-Miami Speedway.

 Williams frequently appeared on The Daily Show as a celebrity guest interviewed by Jon Stewart and in 2007, made regular cameos as a giant head sidekick looking on Jon Stewart and helping out with pronunciations of foreign names and occasionally other foreign affairs all beginning at the premiere of the new Daily Show set.
 He appeared on the Weekend Update segment of the season 32 premiere of Saturday Night Live, hosted by Dane Cook.
 He then hosted a season 33 episode on November 3, 2007, becoming the first, and still only, sitting network news anchor to host the show.

 Williams appeared on Sesame Street in a 2007 episode, announcing the word of the day, "squid", in a special broadcast.
 Williams appeared on Sesame Street again in a 2008 episode, reporting for Sesame Street Nightly News about the "mine-itis" outbreak, becoming a victim.
 He was also the host of the 2009 Annual Sesame Workshop Benefit Gala.
+The following season, he appeared in another episode "Lying Is Bad".

 On February 22, 2010, while covering the Winter Olympics, Williams did a skit with Brian Williams, the Canadian sportscaster of CTV Sports, on the CTV Olympic set.
 Some in the media dubbed this the new "Battle of the Brians", as NBC's Williams compared his own modest set to CTV's expensive Olympic studio.